siriusctrl/UniPublic/ML/week3.md

   - The hypothesis space is the set of possible decision trees.

+- Pros

   - Highly regarded among basic supervised learners
   - Fast to train, even faster to classify

+- Cons

   - Susceptible to the effects of irrelevant features